 Fisherman’s Wharf, which has been the home of San Francisco’s colorful fishing fleet for nearly a century and a quarter, is world famous for its wide variety of seafood.
 Much of this fame is due to the annual harvest of that most delectable of all crustaceans, the Dungeness crab of San Francisco.

-In the early days of the fishing fleet, the homes of the Italian fishermen boasted the areas finest cuisine.
-But, even before there were any sidewalks or restaurants at Fisherman’s Wharf, some of the fishermen set up cauldrons of boiling water for cooking the freshly caught crabs, dispensinf them in paper cups as a crab cocktail to be enjoyed by visitors.
+In the early days of the fishing fleet, the homes of the Italian fishermen boasted the area’s finest cuisine.
+But, even before there were any sidewalks or restaurants at Fisherman’s Wharf, some of the fishermen set up cauldrons of boiling water for cooking the freshly caught crabs, dispensing them in paper cups as a crab cocktail to be enjoyed by visitors.

-Many of the dishes available at these restaurants are based on the seafood dishes which today’s fishermen’s parents, grandparents or great grandparents prepared in their native Italy, or in their San Francisco homes.
+Many of the dishes available at these restaurants are based on the seafood dishes that today’s fishermen’s parents, grandparents or great-grandparents prepared in their native Italy, or in their San Francisco homes.
 It is dining such as to be found in no other place.